 Nashville is a very small village located in the state of Michigan.
 With a population of 1,612 people and just one neighborhood, Nashville is the 401st largest community in Michigan.
 Nashville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

-Because occupations involving physical labor dominate the local economy, Nashville is generally considered to be a blue-collar town.
-43.96% of the Nashville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Nashville is a village of service providers, production and manufacturing workers and sales and office workers.
-There are especially a lot of people living in Nashville who work in office and administrative support (10.53%), food service (8.82%) and healthcare suport services (8.20%).
+Nashville is a blue-collar town, with 36.83% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Nashville is a village of service providers, production and manufacturing workers, and professionals.
+There are especially a lot of people living in Nashville who work in office and administrative support (11.09%), maintenance occupations (8.17%), and healthcare suport services (8.17%).

 Residents will find that the village is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Nashville is worth considering.

 One downside of living in Nashville, however, is that residents on average have to contend with a long commute, spending on average 32.60 minutes every day commuting to work.

 In Nashville, just 11.21% of people have at least a bachelor's degree, which is quite a bit lower than the national average for cities and towns of 21.84%.